xmprise/Path-Planning/README.md

 - Left lane change.
 - Right lane change.

-In the case of a lane change, the lane must not make the most leftward or rightmost change action and should be acceptable in relation to the other vehicle.
+In the case of a lane change, the lane must not make the most left or right change action and should be acceptable in relation to the other vehicle.
 If both use the least cost and the lane change is not appropriate, the cost will be set high.
 The location of the nearest car in front of and behind the car is used to calculate the cost.

-If you go straight ahead, you only need to consider the same lane.
-This is because other cars are quite good at beating you in the back.
+If go straight ahead, only need to consider the same lane.
+This is because other cars are quite good at beating in the back.
-If going straight, one more thing should be considered.
-You should not hit a car that is ahead of us to maximize speed with speed limitations.
-You may not be able to change lanes, but the car will slow down and you will need to monitor your car ahead of time and adjust the speed.
+If going straight, one more thing should be considered. should not hit a car that is ahead of us to maximize speed with speed limitations. may not be able to change lanes, but the car will slow down and you will need to monitor car ahead of time and adjust the speed.
 The way I choose to achieve this is to modify the planned path final speed in proportion to the distance measurement from the nearest car ahead of me.

 Once each cost is calculated and the lowest cost is determined, the action you can take is sent to the least jerk trajectory code.